Sue Harris: Biography

 After relocating to Shropshire, Harris and Kirkpatrick were approached by a local school to teach some morris dances and decided there was an opening for the creation of 2 new Morris Dance sides, one for men (The "Shropshire Bedlams") and one for women ("Martha Rhoden's Tuppenny Dish"), to specialise in a revival (substantially re-imagined in fact) of the "Border Morris" tradition local to the region; these sides were created by the respective parties in 1975 and continue to the present time, although in a 2000 talk, Kirkpatrick noted that Harris had ceased dancing with the Martha Rhodens around 2 to 3 years before.

 While playing with Umps and Dumps, Harris became pregnant with the couple's first child and it was decided that the breath requirements of playing the oboe were too risky for the pregnancy.
-John Tams had just acquired a hammered dulcimer (not to be confused with the Appalachian dulcimer, a completely different instrument) and suggested that Harris might like to try it, resulting in her acquiring a serious interest in the instrument to the extent that for a while, "she hardly played anything else at all" although by the time of a 1980 interview with Kirkpatrick, she had returned to playing the oboe "fairly equally" with the dulcimer once more.
+John Tams had just acquired a hammered dulcimer and suggested that Harris might like to try it, resulting in her acquiring a serious interest in the instrument to the extent that for a while, "she hardly played anything else at all" although by the time of a 1980 interview with Kirkpatrick, she had returned to playing the oboe "fairly equally" with the dulcimer once more.
 In taking up the hammered dulcimer, previously little known in the UK folk revival, she became one of the foremost performers on that instrument in the UK folk scene of the day.
 (Note: The hammered dulcimer, known just as the "dulcimer" by its traditional English players, had been widely used in East Anglia (plus a small number of other UK locations) as one of several instruments played to accompany traditional dances since at least the 1850s, but was little known outside that area; among the first records to shine a spotlight on its use to a wider, revival audience was Topic Records' English Country Music From East Anglia, released in 1973.
 Physically it resembles (to some extent) the inside of a piano with its own soundbox, placed either flat or up-angled on a table top or a stand, and is played with hammers, or on occasion, picked with the fingers.
 How and why John Tams obtained such an instrument is not publicly indicated.)
 In 1980, playing hammered dulcimer she teamed up with melodeon player Rod Stradling and the duo Ian A. Anderson and his then wife Maggie Holland as The English Country Blues Band, which produced two albums from that line-up, before Harris left, being replaced by Chris Coe on the same instrument.